 Laos tourist visa from Guinea-Bissau

-Uganda visa on arrival is available on arrival for Guinea-Bissau citizens.
-The stay is usually short and visa expires in 90 days.
-Applicant is required to be present when applying for Uganda visa on arrival.
-A total of 6 documents are required for applying Uganda visa on arrival.
+Laos tourist visa is required for Guinea-Bissau citizens.
+The stay is usually short with a period of 30 days and visa expires in 60 days.
+Applicant is required to be present when applying for Laos tourist visa.
+A total of 8 documents are required for applying Laos tourist visa.
 You can also find useful tips from fellow travellers.

 Visa Application Form

 Photo must be no older than 6 months

 Original Passport or Travel document of Guinea-Bissau with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

 Travel itinerary is travel reservation to and from Guinea-Bissau in your name, not a ticket.
 A Forwarding Letter is required from the applicant on the company’s letter head stating his name, designation, passport number, purpose, duration of visit.
 Embassy recommends not to purchase hotel and flight tickets until visa is approved.
 So don’t risk your money, time and effort by buying actual tickets.
 Get best hotel and flight itinerary within minutes for any country visa.